 General Management (MBA)

-New In-Person MBA Program – Complete the MBA in General Management in just one year by taking classes in our new cohort program beginning in the 2019 Summer semester.
+New In-Person MBA Program – Complete the MBA in General Management in just one year by taking classes in our new cohort program – our next cohort will begin Summer 2020.
 You do not need to be a business major, in fact this program is designed for non-business majors who are interested in adding business and managerial skills to any bachelor’s degree.
 Learn More!

 Plymouth State’s MBA in General Management is designed to give you an in-depth understanding of essential concepts from different areas of the business world.
 Working with faculty members who have real-world experience in business, industry, and government, you can tailor your program by selecting from a wide variety of business and business-related electives which can be completed entirely online or through our in-person cohort.

 Online Option – The MBA program will continue to be offered entirely online for students who prefer a non-cohort option or live a distance from the PSU campus.
 Coursework in the online program can be completed part-time or full-time, and with rolling admission you can start throughout the year for the next available semester.

 *International students who are interested in studying in the US, should contact the Graduate Admissions Office for more information about the in-person MBA cohort option.

 Four graduate certificate programs have been developed for students to focus their studies in a particular area of the business environment.
 The certificates consist of a minimum of 12 credits, and can be pursued as a post-baccalaureate certificate, or in addition to an MBA degree.
 Choose from the following options:

 - Accounting Certificate

 Spring 2020 Registration Opens October 28